brioche1703/VulkanLearning/external/tinygltf/README.md

 `TinyGLTF` is a header only C++11 glTF 2.0 https://github.com/KhronosGroup/glTF library.

 `TinyGLTF` uses Niels Lohmann's json library(https://github.com/nlohmann/json), so now it requires C++11 compiler.
-If you are looking for old, C++03 version, please use `devel-picojson` branch.
+If you are looking for old, C++03 version, please use `devel-picojson` branch(but not maintained anymore).

 ## Status